TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TceForm.rst

 ..  _page_tsconfig_idlist-example:

-Example: substitute an id list in a plugin FlexForm
+Example: substitute a list of IDs in a plugin FlexForm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..  code-block:: typoscript